mail4hafij/SOLID/README.md

 The idea here is to design a web solution following the SOLID design principles.
 There are five principles:

-  - Single Responsibility Principle (SRP): A class should have single reponsibility.
+  - Single Responsibility Principle (SRP) - A class should have single reponsibility.

   - Open Closed Principle (OCP) - Should be open for extension but closse for modification.